-Trending topics can be a wonderful source of Youtube video ideas but there is a downside.
+Trending topics can be a wonderful source of YouTube video ideas but there is a downside.
 Like a Tsunami, there’s a huge rush of interest that eventually subsides.
-So you are in a repeating cycle of research, production, publish and promote.
+So, you are in a repeating cycle of research, production, publish and promote.

 Don’t get me wrong, that can be a successful strategy, but I bet you’ve heard the saying, “Slow and steady wins the race”.
 You may not get that initial rush of views, but because the topic is evergreen your total views will continue to build over time.

-So what are evergreen YouTube video ideas?
+What are evergreen YouTube video ideas?

 Appropriate topics would be relationships, travel, food recipes, make-up, and How-To videos.
 In other words, stuff people are searching for all the time or at the same time year after year.

 Right at the start, I suggested changing your environment to get stimulated, but you can go further.

 Read books, magazines, and online posts.
 Watch some interesting TV shows and movies.
 Listen to talk radio.
 But don’t just stick to your own niche.
 By taking a wider view of what’s out there you can frequently make connections and synthesize something new.